LaunchCode-Education-Archived/csharp-web-development/src/chapters/orm-intro/accessingdata.rst

 If you want to verify what code this video starts with, check out the `persistent-data-store <https://github.com/LaunchCodeEducation/CodingEventsDemo/tree/persistent-data-store>`_ branch.
 If you want to verify what code this video ends with, check out the `migrations <https://github.com/LaunchCodeEducation/CodingEventsDemo/tree/migrations>`_ branch.

-.. todo:: add migrations video
+.. todo: add migrations video

 Migrations - Text